Banach–Stone theorem

-In mathematics, the Banach–Stone theorem is a classical result in the theory of continuous functions on topological spaces, named after the mathematicians Stefan Banach and Marshall Stone.
+An important question in mathematics is whether a space can be completely described by the functions defined on it—that is, by its "observables."
+The Banach–Stone theorem is a classical result in this direction.
+It shows that certain well-behaved spaces (specifically, compact Hausdorff spaces) can be recovered from the Banach space of continuous functions defined on them.
+The theorem is named after the mathematicians Stefan Banach and Marshall Stone.

-In brief, the Banach–Stone theorem allows one to recover a compact Hausdorff space X from the Banach space structure of the space C(X) of continuous real- or complex-valued functions on X. If one is allowed to invoke the algebra structure of C(X) this is easy – we can identify X with the spectrum of C(X), the set of algebra homomorphisms into the scalar field, equipped with the weak*-topology inherited from the dual space C(X)*.
-The Banach-Stone theorem avoids reference to multiplicative structure by recovering X from the extreme points of the unit ball of C(X)*.
+In brief, the Banach–Stone theorem allows one to recover a compact Hausdorff space X from the Banach space structure of the space C(X) of continuous real- or complex-valued functions on X. If one is allowed to invoke the algebra structure of C(X) then recovering X is easy – we can identify X with the spectrum of C(X), the set of algebra homomorphisms into the field of scalars, equipped with the weak*-topology inherited from the dual space C(X)*.
+What makes the Banach–Stone theorem striking is that it avoids reference to multiplicative structure by recovering X from the extreme points of the unit ball of C(X)*.

+Thus the Banach–Stone theorem states that if C(X) and C(Y) are isometrically isomorphic as Banach spaces, then X and Y are homeomorphic.

 Statement

 For a compact Hausdorff space X, let C(X) denote the Banach space of continuous real- or complex-valued functions on X, equipped with the supremum norm ‖·‖∞.